LoyolaChicagoBooks/introcs-csharp/rst/csproj-revisited.rst

 ==================

-The CSProj1 skeleton was set up with the different commands set up in different classes, keeping related things together.
+The CSProj1 skeleton was set up with the different commands in different classes, keeping related things together.

 On the other hand they had high level structure in common.
 Similar names were consciously used for methods: